 How to Choose Keywords

-The first step is to generate an initial list of words.
-These keywords should be a short list of what your website is trying to promote and other words related to your industry.
-These words will provide the jumpstart you need to choose the right keywords for the site's organic search engine optimisation campaign.
-Once you have the list, you'll want to read through the site to see how it has used the keywords that you have already chosen and to gather ideas for additional keywords.
+Once you have this initial list, you’ll want to read through the site to see how it has used these keywords that you have chosen and to gather ideas for additional keywords.
 The keywords chosen may be broad terms which may or may not work for your particular site.
-The words that you need to look for are specialized words or phrases that will enable the site to have top SEO ranking and will deliver qualified traffic.
+You want to include the words or phrases that will enable the site to have top SEO ranking and deliver qualified traffic.